woosting/linux/contents/block-devices/lvm.md

 To inquire volumes:

-- List the physical volumes:
+- List the Physical Volumes:

 	```
 	# pvdisplay
 	```
-- List the Volume groups:
+- List the Volume Groups:
 	```
 	# vgdisplay
 	```
-- List the Logical Volume groups:
+- List the Logical Volumes:
 	```
 	# lvdisplay
 	```